smartctph/getting-started-with-smart-and-data-driven-lgus/README.md

-# GETTING STARTED SERIES
+# Getting Started Series
-## Getting Started with being Smart and Data-Driven for LGUs
+## Getting Started with Smart and Data-Driven LGUs
 *to add writeup*

 ### Icons